1/4 cup chickpea flour

 brown.
 Remove the skin and cut in very little bits (or mix).

-Then, warm in a pan with olive oil, hot pepper, sliced onion
+Then, warm in a pan with olive oil, hot pepper, sliced onion and tomato puree.

 Use with pasta, rice or what you want.